afearbm/new-relic-plugins/citrix-netscaler/README.md

 **Citrix NetScaler Plugin Requirements**
 - **NetScaler Version:** The plugin requires Citrix NetScaler MPX or VPX, Version 10.x+
 - In the NetScaler user interface, you must create a user account for monitoring purposes that has a **System Command Policy** of read-only.
-- **A Blue Medora License.** A trial license will ship with the plugin that is valid until September 13, 2016.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid until October 11, 2016.
 To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----

 ## Installing the Plugin

-This plugin can be installed one of the following ways:

-- Using the New Relic Platform Installer
-- Installing the Plugin Manually

-### Using the New Relic Platform Installer
+We recommend using the New Relic Platform Installer for installing and running your Blue Medora plugins for New Relic.

-The New Relic Platform Installer (NPI) is a command line tool that helps you easily download, configure and manage New Relic Platform Plugins.
+The New Relic Platform Installer (NPI) is a command line tool that helps you easily download, configure, and manage New Relic Platform Plugins.
 For more information, refer to the [Installing an NPI-compatible plugin documentation](https://docs.newrelic.com/docs/plugins/plugins-new-relic/installing-plugins/installing-npi-compatible-plugin).

-**NOTE:** We recommend using the New Relic Platform Installer for installing and running your Blue Medora plugins for New Relic.
-Issues can arise by running a plugin directly in the foreground (e.g., when the machine reboots, the process will not be started again).
-The NPI automates much of these processes.

 Once the NPI tool has been installed, run the following command: